KSAH-42/RabbitOM/README.md

 ➡️ Breaking changes since the version 2.0.0.4:

 * namespace reorganization
-* adding H264 player
+* adding H264 player with decoder and render capable to run a separate threads by cloning decoded frame
-* adding H265 player
+* adding H265 player with decoder and render capable to run a separate threads by cloning decoded frame

 ➡️ Next arrivals: